VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 ## *Where are you currently?*

 When using a terminal you will always be inside a folder, or directory.
 But, at any given time, you may lose track of what directory you are currently in.
-To do so, we use "print working directory", or `pwd`:
+To check where we are, we use "print working directory", or `pwd`:

 `pwd`